BouvetStockholmAB/sv-boilerplate/README.md

 Put this anywhere in the HTML body:
 `<script> _b.init.push( 'BV.fooBar' ) </script>`

-On DOMContentLoaded or when the main script file has finished loading (whichever occurs last), the function BV.fooBar will be invoked.
+On DOMContentLoaded the function BV.fooBar will be invoked.